Automattic/wp-calypso/packages/jetpack-redirects/README.md

 A “source handler” must be registered in the Jetpack Redirects service, on the server side.
 It’s a slug that points to an URL that may or may not have dynamic parts in it.

 A “URL” is a string that must start with “https://" and doesn’t need to be registered on the server.
 However, if it is registered, it will point to the URL set as target there rather than to the source.
-(Note: It will only work for whitelisted domains)
+(Note: It will only work for whitelisted domains, unless the URL is explicitly registered on the server)

 ### args (optional)

-This is optional and allows you to pass an array (or object in JS) with more parameters to build the URL:
+This is optional and allows you to pass an object with more parameters to build the URL:

-* **site**: This is used to identify the site and also to fill in the `[site]` placeholder in the target.
+* **site**: Optional (but recommended).
+This is used to identify the site and also to fill in the `[site]` placeholder in the target.

 * **path**: Optional.
 Used to fill in the `[path]` placeholder in the target.